Boers: In modern fiction

 The history of the Cape Colony and the Boers in South Africa is covered at length in the 1980 novel The Covenant by American author James A. Michener.

-The Boers appear as a civilization in the 'Scramble to Africa' scenario in Civilization V: Brave New World.
+The Boers appear as a civilization in the 'Scramble for Africa' scenario in Civilization V: Brave New World.
 Paul Kruger leads the civilization during the scenario.
 The Boers' unique unit is the foreign volunteer.